freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/comparing-and-sorting-tuples.md

 print(lst)
 ```

-Which does the same thing as the preceding code?
+Which of the following code examples does the same thing as the original code above?

-## --answers--
+### Example A

 ```python
 print( sorted( [ (v,k) for k,v in counts.items() ], reverse=True ) )
 ```

----
+### Example B

 ```python
 print( [ (k,v) for k,v in counts.items().sorted() ] )
 ```

----
+### Example C

 ```python
 print( sorted( [ (v,k) for k,v in counts.keys() ] ) )
 ```

----
+### Example D

 ```python
 print( [ (k,v) for k,v in counts.values().sort() ] )
 ```

+[hidden]Which of the preceding code example does the same thing as the original code above?

+## --answers--

+Example A

+---

+Example B

+---

+Example C

+---

+Example D

 ## --video-solution--